-At the provincial level, an average of 51% of funding comes from sources other than those listed above.
-In this college, 72% of the college funds were derived from the Department of Education grant.
+At the provincial level, an average of 45% of funding comes from sources other than those listed above.
+In this college, 0% of the college funds were reportedly derived from non-listed sources which include Department of Education grants.
+This cannot be correct as the college provides NC(V) programmes, which are fully funded by the department.